Playwriting

 The entire play had a staged reading at Medicine Show Theatre in June 2015.

-Another staged reading, directed by Rose-Marie Brandwein, took place at Polaris North in NYC in June 2019, with Allan Brown, Elizabeth Caruso, Eric Diamond, Meliora Dockery, Albert Insinnia, Emil G. Keller, Cam Kornman, John L. Payne and Carla Torgrimson.
+A staged reading, directed by Rose-Marie Brandwein, took place at Polaris North in NYC in June 2019, with John L. Payne as Solon and with Allan Brown, Elizabeth Caruso, Eric Diamond, Meliora Dockery, Albert Insinnia, Emil G. Keller, Cam Kornman, and Carla Torgrimson.

 (Portion of cover photo by John E. Daniel.
 Cover design: Elae Elae)